Mazeland/podify-ai-docs/ARCHITECTURE.md

 - ValueObjects: Simple domain, strings sufficient
 - Specifications: No complex business rules
 - DTOs: Arrays adequate for simple use cases
-- Anti-Corruption Layer: Source of truth for user data
+- Anti-Corruption Layer: Auth is the source of user data, not a consumer

 ### Shop Module (Product Catalog & Creator Shops)
 **Complexity:** Complex